ldeso/hugo-flex/README.md

 ## Additional CSS Rules

-Additional CSS rules can be embedded in specific pages.
-They must be saved in a partial, e.g. `/layout/partials/form.css`, and added to the relevant pages' front matter:
+Additional CSS rules may be embedded in specific pages.
+They must be saved in a partial, e.g. `/layout/partials/form.css`, and added to the front matter of the relevant pages:

 ```yaml
 css: